Canon SX620 vs Sony HX400V

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX620 and the HX400V are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the HX400V does not have a direct predecessor.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX620 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.